 We tweet your followers when each agenda item begins

-You control streaming from your tablet
+You control streaming from your tablet or browser

 You pause and resume streaming when required